 \begin{theorem}[Presentation of pre-Steinberg groups] For any commutative ring~$R$ and any generalized Cartan matrix $A$, $\PSt_A(R)$ has a presentation with generators $S_i$ and $X_i(t)$, where $i$ varies over the simple roots and $t$ varies over $R$, and relators \eqref{eq-def-of-What-Artin-relators}--\eqref{eq-collapse-to-PSt}. \end{theorem}

-Table~\ref{tab-simply-laced-presentation} shows that the presentation is less intimidating that a list of $26$ relations would suggest.
+Table~\ref{tab-simply-laced-presentation} shows that the presentation is less intimidating than a list of $26$ relations would suggest.
 See section~\ref{sec-examples} for the $B_2$ and $G_2$ cases.
 Each relator \eqref{eq-def-of-What-Artin-relators}--\eqref{eq-collapse-to-PSt} involves at most two distinct subscripts.
 This proves the following.

 \begin{corollary}[Curtis-Tits presentation for pre-Steinberg groups] Let $A$ be a generalized Cartan matrix and $R$ a commutative ring.
 Consider the groups $\PSt_B(R)$ and the obvious maps between them, as $B$ varies over the $1\times1$ and $2\times2$ submatrices of $A$ coming from singletons and pairs of nodes of the Dynkin diagram.
 The direct limit of this family of groups equals $\PSt_A(R)$. \end{corollary}